tecnomod-um/oquare-kg/evaluation/bgw-monarch.md

 * Matched orders of magnitude.
 The MONDO disorders were chosen so that each Monarch graph reproduces the triple-count magnitude of its CisReg counterpart.
-The correspondence is by role and order of magnitude, tuned by widening or narrowing the MONDO root, rather than by exact biological equivalence.
+The correspondence is by role and order of magnitude, tuned by widening or narrowing the MONDO disorder, rather than by exact biological equivalence.
 Crucially, at the point where both families are most sensitive to the aggregation step — the union relative to the large core — the ratio is almost identical: the Monarch union exceeds its core by 9.1% (659,726 vs 604,602 triples), against 9.3% for CisReg